 Note: When you move a file by using a symbolic link, a shortcut is created at the default location of the folder.
 If the shortcut is deleted, it breaks the link and the file gets back to the original location.

 Changing default location of OST file is not always recommended.
-You may face issues after relocating the OST file or the process may go wrong due to some error.
+You may face issues after changing Outlook data file location or the process may go wrong due to some error.
 In such a case, the OST file may become inaccessible or orphaned.
 You can’t access an orphaned OST with your Outlook.
 Such OST file needs to be converted to PST to access its data.
 The best way to convert an OST to PST is by using an advanced tool such as Stellar Converter for OST.
-The software can easily convert orphaned or inaccessible OST to PST file, which you can import into the Outlook and access all its mail items.
+The software can easily convert orphaned or inaccessible OST to PST file, which you can import OST into Outlook and access all its mail items.